 - changing project milestones

-- extending the timeframe for completing the project but within the maximum 12 month period
+- extending the timeframe for completing the project but within the maximum time period allowed in program guidelines year period

 - changing project activities

-The program does not allow for an increase of grant funds.
+The program does not allow for:

+• an increase of grant funds.

-If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
+If you want to propose changes to the grant agreement, you must put them in writing before the project end date.
 You can submit a variation request via our online portal.